variety4me/niri_docs/docs/Configuration-Input.md

 By default, `Mod` is equal to `Super` when running niri on a TTY, and to `Alt` when running niri as a nested winit window.

-> [!NOTE]
+!!!
+NOTE
-> There are a lot of default bindings with Mod, none of them "make it through" to the underlying window.
+    There are a lot of default bindings with Mod, none of them "make it through" to the underlying window.
-> You probably don't want to set `mod-key` to Ctrl or Shift, since Ctrl is commonly used for app hotkeys, and Shift is used for, well, regular typing.
+    You probably don't want to set `mod-key` to Ctrl or Shift, since Ctrl is commonly used for app hotkeys, and Shift is used for, well, regular typing.

 ```kdl
 // Switch the mod keys around: use Alt normally, and Super inside a nested window.